tj/pomo/README.md

 # Pomo

-  Command-line application for the [Pomodoro](http://www.pomodorotechnique.com/) time management technique.
+Command-line application for the [Pomodoro](http://www.pomodorotechnique.com/) time management technique, with notification and tmux status bar support.

 ## Description

 With Pomo you can add, remove, list, view, and start timing tasks all via the command-line with a simple, slick interface.
 You are reminded of the remaining time on a task via Notification Center, Growl, libnotify, or Quicksilver.
 These notifications appear half-way, at the 5 minute point, and when the task duration has expired.
+Also, the Pomo timer can be displayed in your tmux status bar.

 ## Installation